 Once the sidecar is configured, there are a number of ways you can support interaction between the FarmBot’s CPU and the sidecar:

-Python
+Python library control

-on sidecar hardware (Python):
+On sidecar hardware (Python):

 from farmbot import Farmbot